sindresorhus/eslint-plugin-unicorn/docs/rules/no-await-expression-member.md

 # Forbid member access from await expression

-When accessing member from await expression, the await expression has to be parenthesized, which is not readable.
+When accessing a member from an await expression, the await expression has to be parenthesized, which is not readable.

 This rule is fixable for simple member access.